Table of Contents

 - Works seamlessly with Microsoft tools and services.

-- Let you use the same C# code to build apps for Android, iOS, and Windows.
+- Lets you use the same C# code to build apps for Android, iOS, and Windows.

-- Access device features directly, so your apps feel like they were built specifically for each platform.
+- Accesses device features directly, so your apps feel like they were built specifically for each platform.

-- Includes powerful tools for testing and fixing problems, helping ensure high-quality apps.
+- Includes powerful tools for testing and troubleshooting, helping ensure high-quality apps.

 Hybrid App Development Platforms